astravant/digitalgarden/_notes/daily-notes.md

 ### [How to Raise Money for your DeFi Startup](https://defiweekly.substack.com/p/how-to-raise-money-for-your-defi)

 > Build slowly and learn what the market wants/needs.
 Some of Ethereum’s biggest success stories start off as side projects the founders built slowly.

 > Spend a few months on the idea and iterate through it by having as many conversations as possible with people to better understand the problem space.

 > My high level recommendation is to **be as crypto native as you possibly can.** The more ties you make into meatspace the slower you’ll move and spend time on problems that aren’t crucial to your product and customers.

 - Also ask them what their LPs let them do with the money (can they yield farm) and will they provide liquidity for your network?
 Those that do are much more value add since they’ll use your product and risk large sums of capital in your network.

-> Building up your circle of founder friends is something any entrepreneur should do, just make sure they’re roughly at the same stage so you can provide useful advice to each other.
+> ==Building up your circle of founder friends is something any entrepreneur should do, just make sure they’re roughly at the same stage so you can provide useful advice to each other.==
-> Everyone should invest on the same terms for the same round.
-No special exceptions.

 ### Questions to Ask
 - “given what we’re doing, what are the primary challenges you see and how can we think about them better”,